hashicorp/vagrant/README.md

 If you want the bleeding edge version of Vagrant, we try to keep master pretty stable and you're welcome to give it a shot.
 The following is an example showing how to do this:

-    sudo rake install
+    rake install

 ## Contributing to Vagrant

-To hack on vagrant, you'll need [bundler](http://github.com/carlhuda/bundler) which can be installed with a simple `sudo gem install bundler`.
+To hack on vagrant, you'll need [bundler](http://github.com/carlhuda/bundler) which can be installed with a simple `gem install bundler`.
 Afterwords, do the following:

     bundle install
     bundle exec rake